oauthstuff/draft-oauth-rar/mainmatter.md

 # Privacy Considerations

 Implementers MUST design and use authorization details in a privacy preserving manner.
-Any sensitive personal data included in authorization details MUST be prevented from leakage, e.g. through referrer headers.
-Implementation options include encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq] or transmission of authorization details via end-to-end encrypted connections between client ans authorization server by utilizing the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq].
+Any sensitive personal data included in authorization details MUST be prevented from leaking, e.g., through referrer headers.
+Implementation options include encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq].

 # Acknowledgements {#Acknowledgements}